aradi/fypp/README.rst

 Fypp — Python powered Fortran metaprogramming
 =============================================

-Fypp is a Python powered Fortran preprocessor.
-It extends Fortran with condititional compiling and template metaprogramming capabilities.
-Instead of introducing its own expression syntax, it uses Python expressions in its preprocessor directives, offering the consistency and flexibility of Python when formulating metaprogramming tasks.
-It puts strong emphasis on robustness and on neat integration into Fortran developing toolchains.
+Fypp is a Python powered preprocessor.
+It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities.
+Instead of introducing its own expression syntax, it uses Python expressions in its preprocessor directives, offering the consistency and versatility of Python when formulating metaprogramming tasks.
+It puts strong emphasis on robustness and on neat integration into developing toolchains.

 The project is `hosted on bitbucket <http://bitbucket.org/aradi/fypp>`_.